-Assignment Due Date Length Value First Essay Oct 4 6-8 pages 15%
+Asssignment Due Date Length Value First Essay Oct 5 6-8 pages 15%

-The first essay is based on any selection from the Classical or Medieval section of the textbook.
-This is not an assignment that requires outside research; instead, it is based on a careful close reading of the text you have chosen.
-In addition to a detailed explanation of the text, you will also present a thesis on the relevance or usefulness of your author's ideas to the present day.
-You will be evaluated on the accuracy and detail of your analysis, the strength of your argument, and the quality of your organization and editing.
+Your first essay will be based on a selection from the Classical or Medieval section of the textbook.
+It is not an assignment that requires outside research; rather, it depends on a careful close reading of the text you have chosen.
+In additional to a detailed explanation of the text, you will also present a thesis on the interest or relevance of your author's ideas to the present day.
+You will be evaluated on the accuracy and detail of your analysis, the strength of your argument, and the quality of your organization, style, and editing.